kangqod/color-contrast-finder/README.md

-# Contrast Color Finder
+# Color Contrast Finder

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-The **Contrast Color Finder** is a library that automatically selects text colors that contrast with a given color.
+The **Color Contrast Finder** is a library that automatically selects text colors that contrast with a given color.
 The library supports a variety of color formats (HEX, RGB, RGBA) and allows for user-defined thresholds and default color settings.

 <br>